roee711/reading-time/README.md

   * Show Reading Time in Theme
       1) Using the shortcode [reading_time] in post content
-      2) By calling a php function named `the_reading_time()'
+      2) By calling a php function named `the_reading_time()
       3) By echoing the return value of a php function named `get_reading_time()`
-      4) When embedded with shortcode – the value should be rendered wrapped in HTML, including a label.
+      5) When embedded with shortcode – the value should be rendered wrapped in HTML, including a label.
 The classes used in the HTML should be filterable using custom hooks
       5) [BONUS] Make the label managed in the admin settings page